FedericoTiberti/FedericoTiberti.github.io/README.md

 ## 24h of Spa-Francorchamps
 June 2023, unforgettable!
-During my time in Brussels, I went to the 24 Hours of Spa with a special vehicle, immersing myself in the world of motorsport at one of what I believe to be the top three circuits in the world.
+During my time in Brussels, I went to the 24 Hours of Spa with a special vehicle, immersing myself in the world of motorsport at one of what I believe to be in the top three circuits in the world.
 <p align="center">
   <img src="images/24h-spa.jpg" width="350">
 </p>